 To build truly resilient societies, however, such investments must protect everyone, including those with few resources to deal with failing power or water systems.11 Adopting an equity lens can help governments evaluate not only the environmental impact of their actions but the broader social and economic outcomes.12 One example of this approach is the US Federal Justice40 initiative, which aims to address historic underinvestment by delivering “40% of the overall benefits from relevant federal climate investments to disadvantaged communities.”13

 In Deloitte’s September 2021 State of the Consumer Tracker, two-thirds of respondents want their national governments to do more to fight climate change.14

-Resilience begins with information—understanding and weighing specific climate threats and their likelihood, potential impact, and community vulnerability to those threats.
-Governments need this level of specificity to take effective and meaningful action while minimizing waste.
-The US National Oceanic and Atmospheric Administration (NOAA), for example, recently launched an interactive map providing county-level information on various locations’ susceptibility to catastrophic climate disasters such as wildfires, floods, droughts, and heat waves.
+Resilience begins with information—understanding and weighing specific climate threats and their likelihood, potential impact and community vulnerability to those threats.
+Governments need this level of specificity to take effective and meaningful action while minimising waste.
+The US National Oceanic and Atmospheric Administration (NOAA), for example, recently launched an interactive map providing county-level information on various locations’ susceptibility to catastrophic climate disasters such as wildfires, floods, droughts and heat waves.
 It is intended to help state and local agencies develop action plans.15

 Data analytics tools can help agencies anticipate forces and events that could complicate or even alter their missions.
 Governments are collaborating with industry and academia to add artificial intelligence (AI) and machine learning to their arsenal, using them to parse vast troves of weather data to identify patterns and plan mitigation strategies.
 The UK Meteorological Office is currently partnering with Google to see how AI might enhance its ability to predict the weather.16